ChrstphrHll/npc_gen/students/Brianna Kosunten.md

 # Brianna Kosunten
 ---
 ### Description
-- Dwarf Fighter from Aldercrown Empire
+- Dwarf Fighter from Shadesburry Initiative
 - 2nd year Assault student in Fiesn
-- long curly pink hair that's plain, Gray eyes, and Dark Brown skin
+- shoulder length wavy black hair that's put up, Gray eyes, and Dark Brown skin
 - Is Secure and Sedentary, and has Security as their ideal

 ### Organizations